-- Developing and reviewing the school's SEND policy - Coordinating all support for children with special educational needs or disabilities (SEND) and ensuring that work is differentiated for supported children. - Ensuring that you are: - a) Involved in supporting your child's learning - b) Being kept informed about the support your child is receiving - c) Involved in reviewing how they are progressing - Liaising with outside agencies that help to support your child's learning, e.g. Speech and Language Therapy, Specialist Learning Difficulties and Educational Psychologist Team. - Updating the school's SEND list, for education, which is a system for ensuring that all the SEN needs of the pupils in the school are known. - Updating the school's list of children with medical conditions and allergies.
-Ensuring that all the staff has a copy, including the kitchen staff and the school office and that a reference copy is always in the staffroom. - Providing specialist support for teachers and support staff in the school, so that, with help, the pupils with SEND can achieve their full potential. - Reporting to the Governing Body of the school.
+- Developing and reviewing the school's SEND policy - Coordinating all support for children with special educational needs or disabilities (SEND) and ensuring that work is differentiated for supported children. - Ensuring that you are: - a) Involved in supporting your child's learning - b) Being kept informed about the support your child is receiving - c) Involved in reviewing how they are progressing - Liaising with outside agencies that help to support your child's learning, e.g. Speech and Language Therapy, Specialist Learning Difficulties and Educational Psychologist Team. - Updating the school's SEND register, a system for ensuring that all the SEN needs of the school's pupils are known. - Updating the school's list of children with medical conditions and allergies.
+Ensuring that all staff, including the kitchen staff and the school office, has a copy and that a reference copy is always in the staffroom. - Provide specialist support for teachers and support staff in the school so that pupils with SEND can achieve their full potential. - Reporting to the Governing Body of the school.